 A TREE is a data structure used to represent hierarchical relationships between elements.

-TREES are a reduced version of a DIRECTED GRAPH.
-Therefore, it consists of interconnected nodes, where each node can have zero or more child nodes.
+TREES are a reduced version of a directed GRAPH.
+Therefore, it is composed of interconnected nodes, where each node can have zero or more child nodes.

 - It is acyclic

-As a result, a TREE results in a structure that originates from a single node, and from there it branches out… just like a tree.
+Consequently, a TREE results in a structure that originates from a single node, and from there it branches out… well, like a tree.

 The node at the top is known as the root node.
 Each parent-child relationship is called a branch.
 Nodes without children are called leaves.
-And I think we’ve run out of botanical similes 🌱
+And I think they ran out of botanical similes 🌱

 TREES are a widely used structure because they allow representing data with hierarchy.
-By this, we mean that each piece of data can contain other data within it.
+By that we mean that each piece of data can have other data inside it.

-Let’s give some examples.
+Let’s look at some examples.
 The organization of files in a file system follows a tree structure.
-Each directory can contain files and subdirectories, and these can contain others.
+Each directory can contain files and subdirectories, and these in turn can contain others.
 And so on.

 More examples, the list of products available in an online store.
-Each node represents a category of products (for example, food, cleaning products, etc.) and the items in each category are the individual products.
+Each node represents a product category (e.g., food, cleaning products, etc.) and the elements of each category are the individual products.

 Finally, in web development, the Document Object Model (DOM) represents the structure of a web page as a tree.
 Where each HTML element is a node in the tree, and contains other elements inside it.

-In other words, trees are one of the structures you will use most frequently.
-So it’s advisable to learn how to use them.
+So, trees are one of the structures you will use most frequently.
+So it’s good to learn how to use it.

 Components of a Tree